Zarhult/jstats/README.md

 # Notes

-The script ignores morphemes such as particles (は, が, よ, etc) or exclamatory sounds (あ, う) in order to focus on vocabulary.
+The program ignores morphemes such as particles (は, が, よ, etc) or exclamatory sounds (あ, う) in order to focus on vocabulary.
 However, morphemes such as 〜られる will be listed, even though they are not quite words.